polymonster/premake-android-studio/readme.md

 ```

 To run the example on Linux or Windows add your premake5 executable to this directory and follow the above steps.

-You can find the latest premake executables [here](https://premake.github.io/download.html)